arushijain94/SafeOptionCritic/README.md

 in reinforcement learning](http://www-anw.cs.umass.edu/~barto/courses/cs687/Sutton-Precup-Singh-AIJ99.pdf).
 The [Option-Critic Architecture](https://arxiv.org/pdf/1609.05140.pdf) provides a method for end-to-end learning of options including option policies, termination condition and policy over options.

 # Getting Started
 The repo contains code for running SOC framework on tabular and continous state-space environments.
+For experiments in ALE see [repo](https://github.com/kkhetarpal/safe_a2oc_delib)

 # Prerequisites
 ```